 - Have unforeseen or previously unidentified hazards been identified?

-- Target date for completion of control measures:
+- Target date for completion of measures to prevent recurrence:

 Part F Verification

-6. Corrective action(s) were completed and effective Yes No
+6. Corrective action(s) were completed and effective Yes Box No Box

-7. Control measures were completed and effective Yes No
+7. Control measures were completed and effective Yes Box No Box

 8. Verified by: